-Show at L the amount of investment expenses of a revenue nature incurred in the derivation of investment income, unless allowed by other specific income tax provisions.
-Do not include any amount that is shown at K Management/administration expenses.
+Show at the amount of expenses of a revenue nature incurred in deriving investment income, unless allowed by other specific income tax provisions.
+Do not include any amount that is shown at Management/administration expenses.

 Complying funds and complying ADFs may claim deductions for expenses incurred in relation to acquiring, holding or disposing of: